kaviit/MyApplication/README.md

 docker-compose stop
 ```

-This has been tested on windows(Docker desktop), Amazon Linux 2 AMI, Ubuntu server
+This has been tested on Windows(Docker desktop), Amazon Linux 2 AMI, Ubuntu server.